cmbi/Benchmarking_splice_prediction_tools/SpliceAI/README.md

 1. Install SpliceAI (more details can be found on the SpliceAI github page
 2. Download the reference genome file [`hg19.fa`](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/)
+3. Create the variant vcf file with `create_vcffile.py'
-3. Run SpliceAI in the command line (example for ABCA4 NCSS variants):
+4. Run SpliceAI in the command line (example for ABCA4 NCSS variants):

    `spliceai -I ABCA4_NCSS_variants.vcf -O ABCA4_NCSS_output.vcf -R ../reference/hg19.fa -A grch37 -D 500`
-4. Run `vcf_to_excel.py` to write the SpliceAI scores to an excel file
+5. Run `vcf_to_excel.py` to write the SpliceAI scores to an excel file